Emergency Endodontist in New York City

-To know if you need an emergency root canal, you have to understand what is root canal what are the symptoms requiring urgent endodontic care.
+To know if you need an emergency root canal treatment, you have to understand what is a root canal what are the symptoms requiring emergency endodontic care.

 In the center of our teeth lies the pulp chamber.
 It is commonly referred to as the nerve of the tooth.
 In actuality, it consists of an artery, a vein, and a nerve.
 It is the chamber where the tooth is alive.

-A patient will feel hypersensitivity to heat, pressure, tapping and bending their head down.
-Pain upon lying down or any swelling in the mouth are signs that emergency endodontist must be seen.
+A patient will feel hypersensitivity to heat, pressure, tapping, and bending their head down.
+Pain upon lying down or any swelling in the mouth are signs that an emergency endodontist must be seen.

 If left untreated, a tooth infection will progress, pus will form at the apex of the tooth, and eventually, an abscess will develop directly above an upper tooth, or below in a lower tooth.
 This condition is called acute pulpitis; it requires an emergency visit with an endodontist, root canal specialist.

-If you have these symptoms, schedule an emergency visit or a free consultation with an endodontist, like Dr. Lipner immediately.
+If you have these symptoms, schedule an emergency visit or a free consultation with an endodontist in NYC, like Dr. Lipner immediately.